-The biggest bloat on the web is, you guessed it – images!
-A website’s consists of more than 60% images and it’s a big problem.
+The biggest bloat on the web is images.
+Most website’s consist of more than 60% images and it’s a big problem.
 Our users demand faster and faster websites and lowering the image size one easy, fast and cheap way to please them.

 Although this is absolutely a good way lower the size of your images.
 It’s not the only.
 You should also use the correct format for each and every image.
 You should use SVG for some illustrations.
 And you should also use the correct image size.
 Never add full size